Huylorddd/OpenAI-TTS-Agency/README.md

       ![image](https://github.com/user-attachments/assets/2c4d61b9-2f95-41b9-8dc1-bbd0d51374de)

      **➤ MODELS & SYSTEM.CONTENT:**

        **Models:** choose the model that's suitable for your tasks. **Higher price the more different**.
 Checkout: https://openai.com/api/pricing

         > for example: if you want to use 'GPT-4.1' model -> model="gpt-4.1"

        **System.content:** adjust this field to change personality & performance for your assistant.

         > for example: if you want your assistant girly -> "as a helpful and cute girl, help me come up with quick and effective solutions"

       ![image](https://github.com/user-attachments/assets/ee1b7af3-a962-4746-8720-bdcb3268d227)

      **➤ VOICES:** options for your assitant's voice.
 Need to set your "#" like the image below if you want to use OpenAI gen voice and vice versa.

-          **FREE TEXT-TO-SPEECH:** this choice is using **Google Translate** voice, fast and no cost.
+        -**FREE TEXT-TO-SPEECH:** this choice is using **Google Translate** voice, fast and no cost.

-          **COST TEXT-TO-SPEECH:** using **OpenAI** gen voice, natural and smooth talk.
+        -**COST TEXT-TO-SPEECH:** using **OpenAI** gen voice, natural and smooth talk.
 You can also change the model and type of voice if you want to.

       ![image](https://github.com/user-attachments/assets/95f59554-c7bc-493e-b4ef-9fa4c62e8d13)